TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-07-interactive-pause-in-multithreaded-python.md

 I’ll primarily be using Python threads via `concurrent.futures.ThreadPoolExecutor`.
 Python offers two other concurrency primitives: processes (`multiprocessing` / `ProcessPoolExecutor`) and green threads (`asyncio`).
 We won't discuss those today, but the gist is similar!

 Our objective is to pause the script when the user hits Ctrl+C, enter an interactive menu, then resume when “c” or “continue” is entered.
 We'll accomplish this with Python's pre-packaged `threading.Event` and `signal` libraries.
+(No additional dependencies!)

 {% image "assets/interactive-pause-plan.png", "jw-80 alpha-imgv", "Diagram of UI flow when pausing and resuming." %}